RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

 operations.
 This class contains a HashMap where the key is the identifier for the Stock and value would be the Stock object.
 This class would be used by StockPortfolioManager class.

+- IInvestmentStrategy is an interface that represents a strategy in the real world.
+The interface provides operations like adding stocks to the portfolio, setting weights for the stocks, setting the amount to be invested, setting the time range and frequency for the investments, applying the strategy on a portfolio taking into account the commission fees.
+DollarCostAveraging is a class implementing this interface and provides all the above operations.
+This class would be used by DollarCostAveragingStrategyManager class.

-- IPortfolioManager<K> interface is parametrized over the type of portfolios it manages which is created to manage portfolios and provides operations for listing all the portfolios, creation of portfolios and retrieving a portfolio.
-The StockPortfolioManager is a class implementing this interface and parametrized over StockPortfolio.
+- IManager<K> interface is parametrized over the type of items it manages which is created to manage items and provides operations for listing all the items, creation of items and retrieving an item.
+The StockPortfolioManager and DollarCostAveragingStrategyManager are classes that implementing this interface and parametrized over StockPortfolio and DollarCostAveraging respectively.

 - Additionally, an interface IStockDataRetrieval was created to allow flexibility in retrieving stock data and provides operations to check the validity of the ticker name and retrieve the share price for the ticker